Absolute IT is a specialist recruitment company operating across New Zealand solely in the ICT market.

 There are countless examples

-as they not only bring professional experience and skills into a classroom, but also demystify the way in which tech and digital education should be progressing in order to capitalise on the business value in the future.
+overseas of governments, private businesses, and the education sector partnering to provide IT programmes for school-aged children to present tech and digital skills in a tangible way.
+These partnerships are invaluable as they not only bring professional experience and skills into a classroom, but also demystify the way in which tech and digital education should be progressing in order to capitalise on the business value in the future.

 We know that most jobs currently, or at some point in the near future, will require some tech and digital skills.
 More than 50 percent of New Zealanders⁴ will need to reskill to some extent in order to take advantage of future opportunities.
 This is not solely limited to tech and digital professionals; jobs across all sectors and industries will progressively require their employees to have some degree of technical literacy.

 If this skills shortage continues to be a dominant concern in the NZ tech economy, it will likely have an adverse effect on our presence in the global tech sphere.
-In the long run there is potential for this to create complications for local businesses and as New Zealand’s third largest export sector this could be highly damaging to our economy.
+In the long run there is potential for this to create complications for local businesses and as New Zealand’s third largest export sector⁵ this could be highly damaging to our economy.
 Across a variety of industries which are facing skills shortages, the government has multiple Essential Skills in Demand (ESID) lists, which aim to fill labour shortages with a particular focus on regions that face difficulties fulfilling the requirements of their workforce.
 These lists are reviewed regularly to ensure that the policy is flexible and responsive to changing economic and labour market conditions.

 To prepare for a successful future, it is vital to work towards closing the skills gap.
 Instead of struggling to recruit and retain permanent employees, many employers are choosing to hire contingent workers in order to meet the needs of their prospective workforce.
 Not only do contract workers fill gaps within projects, but they are also a useful tool for upskilling the permanent team due to their wide ranging and varied experience.

-Something that the tech skills shortage clearly highlights is that workplace training and upskilling is vital
+Something that the tech skills shortage clearly highlights is that workplace training and upskilling is vital.

 In some cases, skills shortages simply represent the manner in which tech-specific knowledge can become ephemeral.
 Across all specialisations, IT professionals have skills which will be useful for a limited period of time before becoming obsolete as technology evolves.
 This rapid obsolescence isn’t solely an issue for IT employees, their employers must also bear in mind that not all of their recruits will have 100% of the skills that they request.
 Instead, education and further training must take a more prominent position within the workplace.